johnschoeman/graphql-demo/GraphQL_Slides.md

 ---

-## What Is GraphQL?
+### What Is GraphQL?

 ---

-GraphQL is an API standard which provides a single dynamic endpoint for data fetching.
+GraphQL is an API standard which provides a ***single dynamic*** endpoint for data fetching.

+---

+GraphQL is an alternative to the RESTful API design pattern, which provides multiple static endpoints.

 ---